Skip to content

 ` David Garza, President & CEO

-David has been president & CEO since July 2010.
-He joined Henry Street’s Workforce Development Center in 2001 and was promoted to its chief administrator in 2005.
-Prior to Henry Street, David worked as a retail management executive and an independent producer for film, television, and corporate marketing projects.
+Named president & CEO in July 2010, David joined Henry Street’s Workforce Development Center in 2001 and became its chief administrator in 2005.
 David is a graduate of Harvard College and the Institute for Not-for-Profit Management at Columbia Business School.
-He serves on the executive committee of the board of directors for the New York City Employment and Training Coalition, on the external advisory board of the Dalio Center for Health Justice of NewYork-Presbyterian, and on the boards of the Betances Health Center and Citizens Committee for Children.
-In 2018, he was named by City & State New York to the inaugural Nonprofit Power 50 List.
-He is also a member of the NYC Regional Economic Development Council and of the Trinity Church Wall Street Neighborhood Council.
+As a long-time advocate for educational and employment opportunities, fair and affordable housing, and strong and healthy families, David has deepened Henry Street’s community impact by establishing local collaborations specifically in workforce development and youth mental health.
+During his tenure, David has made significant investments in Henry Street’s “People Strategy”—including an increase in the Settlement’s wage floor to $22/hour and comprehensive educational and emotional supports centered on the team.
+These achievements led Henry Street in 2019 to receive the Overall Management Excellence Award from Nonprofit New York.
+David serves on the executive committee of the board for the New York City Employment and Training Coalition, on the external advisory board of the Dalio Center for Health Justice of NewYork-Presbyterian, and on the boards of the Betances Health Center and Citizens Committee for Children.
+David is also a member of the NYC Regional Economic Development Council and the Trinity Church Wall Street Neighborhood Council.

 Raihana Bosse, LCSW, SIFI, Vice President, Transitional & Supportive Housing